Tripsiir/UH-stat-bioinf/MS2-database-search/docs/README.md

 Note that we are matching experimental to theoretical fragments here.
 We divided the number of matches by the total number of experimental peaks, as opposed to those in the theoretical spectrum.
 Our motivation for this is the following:

 - Our main point of interest is the observed experimental spectrum.
 We aim to explain this data as well as possible.
 Any peak that can be found in the theoretical database is a peak that can be explained.
-- The reverse, checking how many of the theoretical peaks are actually observed, is of less importances in our opinion.
+- The reverse, checking how many of the theoretical peaks are actually observed, is of less importance in our opinion.
 Indeed, there could be many reasons why a certain theoretically predicted y or b ion might not be observed, e.g. incomplete fragmentation leads to missing ions.
 But this does not mean that the experimental spectrum did not originate from the peptide in question.
 - By dividing by the number of expected theoretical peaks, we are penalizing observed spectra where for example the shortest or longest ions were not observed, but this should not be indicative of a worse match.
 - The opposite does not hold either: a theoretical spectrum with only a few peaks might obtain a high score, if almost all of these can be matched to the theoretical spectrum.
 However, all the other true peaks in the theoretical spectrum cannot be explained by the theoretical one, yet we are not penalizing the score if we divide by the number of theoretical peaks.
 This peptide would obtain the same score as a peptide which matches additional theoretical peaks, or a lower score than a peptide which matches additional ones, but also lacks a few.
 - Any electrical noise or chemical noise (contamination) in the experimental spectrum might result in erroneous matches, but we are working under the assumption that the signal of the peptide that was selected during MS1 will be stronger than the noise.